phase2/grunt-drupal-tasks/docs/20_QUALITY.md

   "phpmd": {
     "configPath": "phpmd.xml",
     "path": "bin/phpmd"
+    "excludePaths": [
+      "bower_components",
+      "node_modules"
+    ]
   }
 }
 ```

 **phpmd.configPath**: The configuration file to use with PHPMD.
 Defaults to
 *phpmd.xml*.

+**phpmd.excludePaths**: An array of string path patterns that should be skipped
+by PHPMD.

 **phpmd.path**: The path to the PHPMD executable.